Create Word Document in Blazor

 using System.IO;

-Step 7: Create a new MemoryStream method with name as CreateWord in WordService class and include the following code snippet to create a simple Word document in Blazor Server app.
+Create a new MemoryStream method named CreateWord in the WordService class, and include the following code snippet to create a simple Word document in Blazor Web App Server:

 public MemoryStream CreateWord()